November 14, 2023

 • Cross-contamination concerns: Despite rigorous cleaning processes, multi-use tubings carry a risk of cross-contamination, potentially leading to costly batch losses, which may not align with sustainable practices.

-Other components of single-use manifolds
+Other components of single-use manifolds for fluid transfer in biopharma

 Single-use manifolds are essential in pharmaceutical fluid management.
-They consist of various components for the fluid paths, such as connectors, valves, filters, pressure sensors, single-use beta bags and more.
+They consist of various components for the fluid paths, such as tubing products, connectors, valves, filters, pressure sensors, single-use beta bags and more.
 These components ensure the efficient and precise flow control of pharmaceutical fluids.

 Bioprocessing tubing solutions by Single Use Support